Moving to Atlanta, Georgia (Updated 2022)

 Moving to a new city is exciting, but it can also be hard.
 Let us help take the sting out of your move.

-• Centennial Olympic Park.Located downtown, Centennial Olympic Park commemorates Atlanta’s hosting of the 1996 Olympic Games.
+Green spaces.The BeltLine is a new, expansive 22-mile network of walking and biking trails that will ultimately connect 45 of the city’s core neighborhoods.
+Another great place to enjoy nature is Centennial Olympic Park, which commemorates Atlanta’s hosting of the 1996 Olympic Games.
 21 acres of green space provide plenty of places for an ultimate Frisbee game or picnic.
 Kids can also cool off in the Olympic fountains, designed in the shape of the five Olympic rings.

-• The Traffic in Atlanta Sucks.
-For Real.When we asked Atlanta locals to let us know what they loved and hated about Atlanta, overwhelmingly, people like Tommy Simpson cited traffic as their most-hated aspect of living in the city.
+The Traffic.When we asked Atlanta locals to let us know what they loved and hated about Atlanta, overwhelmingly, people like Tommy Simpson cited traffic as their most-hated aspect of living in the city.
 "I don't like the traffic for sure!
 The public transit is mostly a joke, and everything is very spread out and not as condensed as most major cities."
 Atlanta and its suburbs are spread out, intersected by several interstates.
-One of the biggest complaints residents have is the sub-par walkability of the city as a whole.
-Unless you live near downtown, the walkability and Marta—the city’s public bus and rail system—leave something to be desired.
-Most people own cars and rely on the interstate system, which jams easily from all the traffic.
-Most residents need to account for additional commute time because of this.

-• There’s a Reason for the Name Hotlanta.Atlanta isn’t called Hotlanta for no reason.
+There’s a Reason for the Name Hotlanta.Atlanta isn’t called Hotlanta for no reason.
 True to the climate in the south (which is technically a humid subtropical climate), the temperatures can get uncomfortably hot in the summer.
 Most summer days reach the mid-nineties and can often be quite humid.
-However, the winters are fairly mild.
+Your allergies may hit previously unknown levels of discomfort, but you’ll have plenty of itchy bug bites to distract you.
+However, the winters are mild.
 Snowstorms are quite rare, but when they do hit, they have a knack for shutting down the entire city.
 Because people in the south don't know how to handle snow, as any of your northern friends will gleefully point out to you.

 Geoff Bartlett, who has lived in Atlanta for more than ten years, tells us, "Neighborhood culture in Atlanta is a major factor of life here.
 The city is a patchwork of areas whose borders often delineate very different cultural and aesthetic sensibilities."